kctess5/range_libc/README.md

 # RangeLibc

-This library provides for different implementations of 2D raycasting for 2D occupancy grids, including the Compressed Directional Distance Transform (CDDT) algorithm.
+This library provides for different implementations of 2D raycasting for 2D occupancy grids, including the Compressed Directional Distance Transform (CDDT) algorithm as proposed in [this publication](http://arxiv.org/abs/1705.01167).
 The code is written and optimized in C++, and Python wrappers are also provided.

 WARNING: this is currently in a slightly weird state in preparation for 6.141 lab 5.
 I will try to fix up all the compile flags to work with both use cases soon.